DipperDots/Digital-Forensics-Portfolio/README.md

-# Digital-Forensics-Portfolio
+# Cybersecurity-Portfolio
 # About Me:
-Entry-level digital forensics professional with federal investigative experience supporting the USPS Office of Inspector General through a cooperative program.
+Entry-level cybersecurity professional with federal investigative experience supporting the USPS Office of Inspector General through a cooperative program.
-Holds a Master of Arts and Bachelor of Arts in International Affairs and a Cybersecurity Graduate Certificate from the University of North Georgia, with a foundation in digital evidence analysis, network security principles, and ethical considerations.
+Holds a Master of Arts and Bachelor of Arts in International Affairs and a Cybersecurity Graduate Certificate from the University of North Georgia, with experience in digital evidence analysis, network security principles, and ethical considerations.
 Experience in applying digital forensics tools to support criminal and administrative investigations across Windows, macOS, and Linux environments in academic scenarios and real-world application.
 Proven ability to produce clear investigative reports, interview summaries, and activity documentation in support of active cases, allegations, and proactive initiatives.
 Seeks to contribute analytical, technical, and research-driven skills in a federal investigative role in service of public trust and national interests.